 Identification of Safety Vulnerabilities (ISV).
 Assessment of the potential hazards associated with work at any scale from laboratory to operations begins with the identification of an appropriate assessment technique.
-The ISV is the formal means by which potential safety issues associated with laboratory or process steps, materials, equipment, operations, facilities and personnel are identified.
-The plan should describe:
+The ISV is the formal means for identifying potential safety issues associated with laboratory or process steps, materials, equipment, operations, facilities, and personnel.
+ISVs are expected to be performed at least twice before construction: 1) a preliminary analysis based on information known at the beginning of the project, and 2) a more detailed analysis based on the nearly finished design.
+The plan should describe the following:

+- The ISV methods to be used

+- Who leads the ISV processes

-- The ISV method to be used - o Who leads and stewards the use and results of the ISV process - Significant accident scenarios identified (e.g., higher consequence, higher frequency) - o Significant vulnerabilities (risks) identified - o Safety critical equipment
+- Who stewards the results of the ISV processes

+- Significant accident scenarios identified as part of the first ISV exercise (e.g., higher consequence, higher frequency) - Significant vulnerabilities (risks) identified as part of the first ISV exercise - Safety critical equipment

 Hazardous Materials.
-The plan should discuss the storage and handling of hazardous materials and related topics including possible ignition sources, explosion hazards, material interactions, possible leakage and accumulation, and detection.
-For hydrogen handling systems, the plan should describe the source and supply, storage and distribution systems including volumes, pressures and with estimated use rates.
+The plan should discuss the storage and handling of hazardous materials and related topics including possible ignition sources, explosion hazards, material interactions, possible leakage and accumulation, likelihood of creating a combustible mixture, potential for overpressure, and detection.
+For hydrogen handling systems, the plan should describe the source and supply, storage and distribution systems including volumes, pressures, and estimated use rates.

-Two other questions should be addressed in the ISV:
+Two other questions should be addressed in the first ISV:

-- What hazard associated with this system design, installation and operation is most likely to occur? - o What hazard associated with this system design, installation and operation has the potential to result in the worst consequence?
+- What risk associated with this system design, installation, and operation is most likely to result in an incident/accident? - What hazard associated with this system design, installation, and operation has the potential to result in the worst consequence?